FACUA/sign/docs/project_structure.md

 * `core`: contains the low level logic that interacts with the smart cards.
 The `SmartCards` object contains a function `getAll()` that will return high level APIs for interacting with them.
+* `i18n`: short for "internationalization", contains the logic for displaying localized messages based on the language of the end user's OS.
 * `pdf`: contains the logic for interacting with PDFs.
 It currently has two main
 functions: PDF rendering into images to display them in the UI, and PDF signing.
 * `ui`: contains the `FacuaSign` JavaFX application that presents an UI to